On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 where the second term at RHS of the third inequality vanishes since the distribution of $\|x(0)\|_2$ is inner regular (or tight) as a probability measure on $(\R,\B(\R))$.
-For the term $J_2$, we first split this term into two parts, which will be much clear and simpler to estimate.
+For the term $J_2$, we first split in two parts, which will be much clearer and simpler to estimate.
 In fact, we have

 Then, we apply the regular property of the distribution of $\|v(0)\|_2$ to obtain the vanishing of the first term of the RHS in the above inequality.
 Moreover, we use the Doob's maximal inequality to deal with the second term above.
 Actually, we have